tibbble/Active-Desktop/README.md

 python main.py --radius 10 --step 10
 ```

-This will move the mouse in a circle with a radius of 10 pixels, a step size of 10 degrees, and run for 3 hours.
+This will move the mouse in a circle with a radius of 10 units and a step size of 10 degrees.